Where does the commissioner’s authority to give advice come from?

-Who may seek conflict of interest advice from the commissioner?
+Who may seek advice from the commissioner?

-- Ethics executives
+- Other ethics executives

 - The Public Service Commission

-- Former public servants for whom the commissioner is ethics executive
+- Former public servants for whom the commissioner is ethics executive.

-How is the process of seeking advice initiated?
+How is the process initiated?

 What might the commissioner’s advice include?

-In giving advice, the commissioner may include the following:
+The commissioner’s advice may include the following: